Animal pests and diseases

 The disease can have serious economic effects due to production losses if it is not controlled.
 More information about both diseases is available on the Animal Health Australia website.

-A national approach to the management of Johne's disease has been agreed by key stakeholders including Australian livestock industries, government and the veterinary profession, and is managed by Animal Health Australia.
+A revised national approach to the management of Johne's disease in cattle was agreed by key stakeholders (including Australian livestock industries, government and the veterinary profession) and implemented in 2016.
+Details about the approach can be found at the Animal Health Australia website.

 Newcastle disease (ND)